eayllon1/Simple-Storage-Ethereum-Smart-Contract/README.md

 ## 1 | Description

-Smart contract stores a string variable.
+Ethereum Smart Contract stores a string variable.
 The string can then be retrieved.
 Simulates Hello World functionality.